 Marshall County inmate facing child pornography charges dies from COVID-19

 MARSHALL CO., Ala.
-(WAFF) - A Marshall County inmate who was serving time in prison for child pornography charges has died from COVID-19.
+(WAFF) - A Marshall County inmate who was serving time in jail for child pornography charges has died from COVID-19.

 According to deputies with the Marshall County Sheriff’s Office, Joseph Campbell died at Marshall Medical Center North on Friday, Aug.
 27.